gatherloop/gatherloop-pos/README.md

 The Domain layer is the core of the backend's clean architecture that define the data structure and business logic.
 There are some components in this layer :

-1. `Entity`, defining the data structure that used in the use cases
+1. `Entity`, defining the [data structure](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/apps/api/domain/transactions/entity.go#L19-L30) that used in the use cases
-2. `Usecase`, implementing the specific business rules
+2. `Usecase`, implementing the specific [business logic](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/apps/api/domain/transactions/usecase.go#L28-L40)
-3. `Repository Interface`, ensuring the business logic remains independent of the data layer (e.g., databases, external API, or mock data)
+3. `Repository Interface`, containing [interface](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/apps/api/domain/transactions/repository.go) that ensure the business logic remains independent of the data layer (e.g., databases, external API, or mock data)

 This separation facilitates testing, allowing use cases and entities to be validated in isolation without relying on external systems, enhancing overall maintainability and scalability.

 #### B. Data Layer

-The Data Layer implements the repository interfaces required by the use cases, allowing for flexibility in how data is sourced and managed.
+The Data Layer [implements the repository interfaces](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/apps/api/data/mysql/transactions/repository.go) required by the use cases, allowing for flexibility in how data is sourced and managed.
 By following these interfaces, the Data Layer can easily connect to various data sources, such as databases, mock data, or external APIs.
 This design promotes separation of concerns, enabling the backend's business logic to remain independent of the underlying data implementation.

 #### C. Presentation Layer

-The Presentation Layer contain handler that consumes the use cases and maps the internal data structures from the entities to output formats, such as JSON for REST APIs.
-In this layer, the backend transforms the entity data into structures that align with the api specification, ensuring that the frontend can seamlessly consume the data.
+The Presentation Layer contain [handler](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/apps/api/presentation/http/transactions/handler.go) that [consumes the use cases](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/apps/api/presentation/http/transactions/handler.go#L38) and [maps the internal data structures](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/apps/api/presentation/http/transactions/handler.go#L44-L47) from the entities to output formats, such as JSON for REST APIs.
+It also [map the request](https://github.com/gatherloop/gatherloop-pos/blob/3a42e3c6956871b779d1b0b085df746f402d1684/apps/api/presentation/http/transactions/handler.go#L22-L36) from HTTP API to internal data structure

 ### 5.2.
 Frontend